 By implementing a process management tool before finding a project management tool, you’ll be able to…

-- Have a better grasp on how your operation is running and getting accurate metrics on execution while discovering where to improve to get the best results;
+- Get a better grasp on how your operation is running with accurate metrics on execution while discovering where to improve to get the best results;

-- Get on-time visibility of everyone’s work to ensure deadlines are met and that your managers will be able to quickly notice where your process bottlenecks are ;
+- Gain visibility of everyone’s work to ensure deadlines are met and that your managers will be able to quickly notice where your process bottlenecks are ;

 - Enhance employee satisfaction with standards of execution that are clear to everyone so it’s easier to congratulate those who are exceeding and set examples to be followed ;